giswqs/geebook/_sources/chapters/01_introduction.md

 The JupyterLab user interface.
 ```

 Jupyter notebook has two modes: **Edit mode** and **Command mode**.
 The Edit mode allows you to type into the cells like a normal text editor.
 The Command mode allows you to edit the notebook as a whole, but not type into individual cells.
 Jupyter notebook has many keyboard shortcuts {cite}`Yordanov2017-hl`.
 Here are some commonly used shortcuts.
 Note that the shortcuts are for Windows and Linux users.
-For the Mac users, they’re different buttons for `Ctrl`, `Shift`, and `Alt`:

-- `Ctrl`: command key `⌘`
-- `Shift`: Shift `⇧`
-- `Alt`: option `⌥`

 Shortcuts in both modes: